CGurity/ansible-lemp-wp-certbot-playbook/README.md

 $ cd /ansible-lemp-wp-certbot-playbook
 ```

-2. Depending of what do you want to install and configure comment the corresponding lines in the playbook.yml file, some examples below
+2. Depending of what do you want to install and configure, set the relevant variables and comment the corresponding lines in the playbook.yml file, some examples below

 - For a static site with HTTPS:
 ```yml